houseofaragon/portfolio-fe/blog/working-at-a-vertical-farming-company.md

 excerpt: "It all felt like science fiction"
 ---

+# What I learned working at a vertical farming company

 Each crop has a camera placed above it taking an image every five minutes.

 Computer vision model that has been trained to detect if the plant is or is not a plant.